deploy-sergio/test-docu/vpc-nat-lambda.md

 In each subnets we have to assign  their corresponding route table.

-we select first the subnet and into "Route table" press edit and into "Change to" we select the proper route table
+We select first the subnet and into "Route table" press edit and into "Change to" we select the proper route table

 Subnet name|Route table name
 ---|---